Corporate sociopolitical activism: Racial justice

-Firms have spoken out about racial justice in a number of ways (e.g. affirming support for the Black Lives Matter movement, donating a portion of profits to civil rights organizations).
-Among the most prominent examples of racial justice CSA came in September 2018 when Nike announced football player Colin Kaepernick as the spokesperson for its thirtieth anniversary advertisement campaign.
+Firms have spoken out about racial justice in a number of ways (e.g., affirming support for the Black Lives Matter movement and donating a portion of profits to civil rights organizations).
+Among the most prominent examples of racial justice CSAs came in September 2018, when Nike announced football player Colin Kaepernick as the spokesperson for its thirtieth-anniversary advertising campaign.
 Notably, Kaepernick stirred national debate in 2016 by kneeling during the National Anthem in protest of racial inequality and police brutality in the United States.
 In Nike's campaign, Kaepernick said, "Believe in something, even if it means sacrificing everything."
 News agencies characterized this tagline as implicit support for Kaepernick's platform of racial justice advocacy.

-While Nike's decision initially sparked consumer backlash, as well as a dip in stock price, the firm's value reached an all-time high only a week later.
+While Nike's decision initially sparked consumer backlash and a dip in its stock price, the firm's value reached an all-time high only a week later.
 According to a Quinnipiac University poll, much of the persistent consumer support for the ad came from consumers between 18 and 34, two-thirds of whom approved of Nike's actions.
 This case has been considered a critical turning point in the emergence of CSA as a prominent brand practice.
-Additional examples of racial justice CSA include the following:
+Additional examples of racial justice CSAs include the following: